Are you planning to catch a Pittsburgh Steelers home game in Pittsburgh's Acrisure Stadium?

 PNC Park's location on the Allegheny River waterfront overlooks the downtown Pittsburgh skyline - so get ready for the most spectacular view offered by any ballpark.

-If you're booking a spur-of-the-moment trip to Pittsburgh or visiting for the first time, we have you covered.
+If you're booking a spur-of-the-moment trip to Pittsburgh or visiting for the first time and want to go to a Steelers game, we have you covered.
 Here's where to get tickets, best places to stay nearby, and a few other fun things to do.

-- Holiday Inn Express & Suites Pittsburgh North Shore - Quick walk to PNC Park and Acrisure Stadium
+- Holiday Inn Express & Suites Pittsburgh North Shore - Quick walk to Acrisure Stadium; affordable rates

 More Fun Things to Do in Pittsburgh

-We cover everything you need to know to make your visit to PNC Park fun and stress free.
+We cover everything you need to know to make going to a Steelers game fun and stress free.

 You'll find schedule and ticket information about games, concerts, and other events, tips on how to get there, bag policies and tailgating, best places to stay and eat nearby, and lots more!

-Stadium Events Guide is a user-supported website.
-When you buy through our links, we may earn a commission.
+Stadium Events Guide is a reader-supported publication.
+When you buy through our links, we may earn a commission at no additional cost for you.
 Learn more

 What to Expect at PNC Park